Elizabeth Holmes seeks to avoid prison for Theranos fraud

 Holmes founded Theranos in 2003 at age 19, before dropping out of Stanford University.
 Theranos was once valued at $9 billion, and Forbes magazine in 2015 estimated Holmes' net worth at $4.5 billion.

-More than 130 friends, family, investors and former Theranos employees submitted letters to Davila urging leniency for Holmes.
+More than 130 friends, family, investors and former Theranos employees submitted letters to Davila urging leniency.

-Her partner Billy Evans called Holmes, known as Liz, "honest, humble, selfless, and kind beyond what most people have ever experienced."
+They included former Berkshire Hathaway Inc BRKa.N executive David Sokol, who called Holmes a "person of high integrity" who believed in her technology, and U.S. Senator Cory Booker of New Jersey, who said Holmes "can, despite mistakes, make the world a better place."

-(Reporting by Jonathan Stempel and Jody Godoy in New York; editing by Diane Craft)
+(Reporting by Jonathan Stempel and Jody Godoy in New York; editing by Diane Craft and Jonathan Oatis)

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))